UroosaMuheet/To-Do-App/README.md

 - Communication between frontend and backend
 - Clean code, architecture, and documented thought process

+**Assumptions**
+- It is assumed that the user will enter valid email and password during registration
+- There is no media (files, videos, images, etc.,) in the To Do items

 The app provides basic task management functionality (create, list, complete, and delete tasks) and includes notes on trade-offs, assumptions, and future scalability considerations.
 ```
 📁Folder structure